metalpriceapi/metalpriceapi-nodejs/README.md

 # metalpriceapi

-metalpriceapi is the official Node.js wrapper for MetalpriceAPI.
-This allows you to quickly integrate our API into your application.
+metalpriceapi is the official Node.js wrapper for MetalpriceAPI.com.
+This allows you to quickly integrate our metal price API and foreign exchange rate API into your application.
 Check https://metalpriceapi.com documentation for more information.